 In his discussion of names of substances and in the contrast between names of substances and names of modes, a number of interesting features of Locke’s views about language and knowledge emerge.
 Physical substances are atoms and things made up of atoms.
 But we have no experience of the atomic structure of horses and tables.
 We know horses and tables mainly by secondary qualities such as color, taste and smell and so on and primary qualities such as shape, motion and extension.
 So, since the real essence (the atomic constitution) of a horse is unknown to us, our word ‘horse’ cannot get its meaning from that real essence.
 What the general word signifies is the complex of ideas we have decided are parts of the idea of that sort of thing.
 These ideas we get from experience.
 Locke calls such a general idea that picks out a sort, the nominal essence of that sort.

-Locke's pragmatic account of language and the distinction between nominal and real essences constitute an anti-essentialist alternative to this Aristotelian essentialism and its correlative account of the classification of natural kinds.
+Locke’s pragmatic account of language and the distinction between nominal and real essences constitute an anti-essentialist alternative to this Aristotelian essentialism and its correlative account of the classification of natural kinds.
 He claims that there are no fixed boundaries in nature to be discovered — that is there are no clear demarcation points between species.
 There are always borderline cases.
-There is scholarly debate over whether Locke's view is that this lack of fixed boundaries is true on both the level of appearances and nominal essences, and atomic constitutions and real essences, or on the level of nominal essences alone.
-The first view is that Locke holds that there are no natural kinds on either the level of appearance or atomic reality while the second view holds that Locke thinks there are real natural kinds on the atomic level, it is simply that we cannot get at them or know what they are.
+There is debate over whether Locke’s view is that this lack of fixed boundaries is true on both the level of appearances and nominal essences, and atomic constitutions and real essences, or on the level of nominal essences alone.
+The first view is that Locke holds that there are no Aristotelian natural kinds on either the level of appearance or atomic reality.
+The second view holds that Locke thinks there are Aristotelian natural kinds on the atomic level, it is simply that we cannot get at them or know what they are.
 On either of these interpretations, the real essence cannot provide the meaning to names of substances.
 A.O.
-Lovejoy in the Great Chain of Being, and David Wiggins are proponents of the second interpretation while Michael Ayers and William Uzgalis argue for the first.
-(Uzgalis, 1988; Ayers, 1991 II.
-70.)
+Lovejoy in the Great Chain of Being, and David Wiggins are proponents of the second interpretation while Michael Ayers and William Uzgalis argue for the first (Uzgalis, 1988; Ayers, 1991 II.
+70).

 By contrast, the ideas that we use to make up our nominal essences come to us from experience.
 Locke claims that the mind is active in making our ideas of sorts and that there are so many properties to choose among that it is possible for different people to make quite different ideas of the essence of a certain substance.
 This has given some commentators the impression that the making of sorts is utterly arbitrary and conventional for Locke and that there is no basis for criticizing a particular nominal essence.
 Sometimes Locke says things that might suggest this.
-But he also points out that the making of nominal essences is constrained both by usage (where words standing for ideas that are already in use) and by the fact that substance words are supposed to copy the properties of the substances they refer to.
+But this impression should be resisted.
+Peter Anstey has characterized Locke’s conventionalism about classificatory terms as both constrained and convergent (Anstey, 2011, pp. 209, 212).
+Locke claims that while the making of nominal essences is the work of the understanding, that work is constrained both by usage (where words standing for ideas that are already in use) and by the fact that substance words are supposed to copy the properties of the substances they refer to.
+Locke says that our ideas of kinds of substances have as their archetype the complex of properties that produce the appearances we use to make our nominal essences and which cause the unity of the complex of ideas which appear to us regularly conjoined.
+The very notion of an archetype implies constraints on what properties (and hence what ideas) can go together.
+If there were no such constraints there could be no archetype.

 Let us begin with the usage of words first.
 It is important that in a community of language users that words be used with the same meaning.
 If this condition is met it facilitates the chief end of language which is communication.
 If one fails to use words with the meaning that most people attach to them, one will fail to communicate effectively with others.
 Thus one would defeat the main purpose of language.
 It should also be noted that traditions of usage for Locke can be modified.
 Otherwise we would not be able to improve our knowledge and understanding by getting more clear and determinate ideas.